Charles-Xie/awesome-described-object-detection/README.md

 A curated list of papers and resources related to [Described Object Detection](https://arxiv.org/abs/2307.12813), Open-Vocabulary/Open-World Object Detection and Referring Expression Comprehension.

+If you find any work or resources missing, please send a [pull requests](https://github.com/Charles-Xie/awesome-described-object-detection/pulls).
+Thanks!

 ## Table of Contents

 - [Awesome Papers](#awesome-papers)